IT Focus Area: strategy

 This eight-step approach will help you plan for common challenges, minimize the risks, and maximize the rewards.

 This approach was developed based on tried-and-true activities for implementing any new organizational program.
 The early steps emphasize strategy, planning and requirements gathering; the later steps focus on execution and continual improvement.

 Step 1: Establish Knowledge Management Program Objectives

-Before selecting a tool, defining a process, and developing workflows, you should envision and articulate the end state.
-In order to establish the appropriate program objectives, identify and document the business problems that need resolution and the business drivers that will provide momentum and justification for the endeavor.
+Before selecting a tool, defining a process, and developing workflows, envision and articulate the ideal end state.
+To establish the appropriate program objectives, identify and document the business problems that need resolution and the business drivers that will provide momentum and justification for the implementation.

 Step 2: Prepare for Change

 Successfully implementing a new knowledge management program may require changes within the organization's norms and shared values; changes that some people might resist or even attempt to quash.
-To minimize the negative impact of such changes, it's wise to follow an established approach for managing cultural change.
+To minimize the negative impact, prepare to manage cultural change.

 Organizations that overlook or loosely define the knowledge management process will not realize the full potential of their knowledge management objectives.
-How knowledge is identified, captured, categorized, and disseminated will be ad hoc at best.
-There are a number of knowledge management best practices, all of which comprise similar activities.
-In general, these activities include knowledge strategy, creation, identification, classification, capture, validation, transfer, maintenance, archival, measurement, and reporting.
+How knowledge is identified, captured, categorized and disseminated will be ad hoc at best.
+Common knowledge management best practices to consider in your plan include: knowledge strategy, creation, identification, classification, capture, validation, transfer, maintenance, archival, measurement and reporting.

 Step 4: Determine and Prioritize Technology Needs

 It’s time to assess what kind of technology will enhance and automate your knowledge management related activities.
 You can determine and prioritize your knowledge management technology needs based on your program objectives established in step one and the process controls and criteria you defined in step three.